Call us: (872) 212-3118

 Their answers to these curveball field technician interview questions—and also the way they react when they’re hit with weirdo queries like these—will show whether they have the confidence, humor, or smarts to make it as an employee in your business.

-Feel free to add your preferred questions.
-However, if you’re looking for a standard interview when you’re hiring for your field service business, then this is a great start:
+However, if you’re looking for some standard field technician interview questions when you’re hiring for your field service business, then this is a great start:

 1. Tell me a bit about yourself.